-Limits on the payment of dividends and other restricted payments, as defined, are imposed under our Senior Credit Facility and under our 7 3/8% senior subordinated notes.
+Limits on the payment of dividends and other restricted payments are imposed under our bank credit facility, and under our 7 3/8% senior subordinated note and 6 3/8% senior subordinated note agreements.
 These limitations may, in certain circumstances, limit or prevent the payment dividends independent of our dividend policy.